isc-projects/kea/doc/sphinx/arm/hooks.rst

 -  portrotate - external executable or script called with the name of the file that had been opened (Kea will not wait for the process to finish)

--  request-parser-format - evaluated parsed expression used to extract and log data from the incoming packet
+-  ``request-parser-format`` - evaluated parsed expression used to extract and log data from the incoming packet

--  response-parser-formatcan be used to - evaluated parsed expression used to extract and log data from the server response packet
+-  ``response-parser-format`` - evaluated parsed expression used to extract and log data from the server response packet

-See :ref:`_classification-using-expressions` for a list of expressions.
+See :ref:`classification-using-expressions` for a list of expressions.
 If any of ``request-parser-format`` or ``response-parser-format`` is configured, the default logging format is not used.
 If both of them are configured, the resulting log message is constructed by concatenating the